cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 ```
 ## The Main-Board Fields Explained

-This Cardstack Framework feature deserves a little more attention, so we will try to understand it more.
+This Cardstack SDK feature deserves a little more attention, so we will try to understand it more.

 Let's first take a look at the `.withRelated` portion of the schema.
 The first difference between the movie card schema and the main-board card schema is the main-board card schema accesses the `title` field that has been created by the movie card with `{type: 'fields', id: 'title'}` notation.
 This is a very powerful feature, since it prevents redundant `fields` and memory usage.